teamneusta/pimcore-testing-framework/README.md

 > Version specific configuration can be placed inside the `config/pimcore10/`
 > or `config/pimcore11/` folder and will be loaded last.

-### Switch Common Behavior on/off in Test Cases
+### Switch Common Behavior On/Off in Test Cases

-We provide traits to switch common behavior on/off in whole test case classes.
+This bundle provides traits to switch common behavior on/off in whole test case classes.

 #### Admin Mode